saddamhr/react-select-infinite-scroll/README.md

 - ✔️ Feature Request 10.
 - ✔️ Feature Request 11.

-If you find something is missing, `model-repo` is listening.
-Please create a feature request [from here](https://github.com/atapas/model-repo/issues/new/choose).
+If you find something is missing, `react-select-infinite-scroll` is listening.
+Please create a feature request [from here](https://github.com/saddamhr/react-select-infinite-scroll/issues/new/choose).

 # 🏃‍♀️ Deploy